 On December 18, 2018, we provided notice to all holders of our 7.00% Series A Non-Cumulative Perpetual Preferred Stock (the "Series A Preferred Shares") to redeem all 1,200,000 outstanding Series A Preferred Shares on January 30, 2019 (the "Redemption Date").
 On the Redemption Date, we redeemed each outstanding Series A Preferred Share at a redemption price of \$25.00 per share.
-From and after the Redemption Date, all of the Series A Preferred Shares ceased to be outstanding, all dividends with respect to the Series A Preferred Shares ceased to accrue and all rights with respect to the Series A Preferred Shares.
+From and after the Redemption Date, all of the Series A Preferred Shares ceased to be outstanding, all dividends with respect to the Series A Preferred Shares ceased and terminated, except the rights of holders to receive the redemption price per share of the Series A Preferred Shares.
 The impact of the redemption was a reduction of approximately \$30.2 million in cash and cash equivalents and stockholders' equity.
 The redemption did not impact the income statement.